Research & Best Practices

 Manufacturing ERP: The “hows” and “whys”

-• Inventory management: From MRO to equipment spares, ERP can act as a centralized resource for inventory tracking, data analysis and replenishment strategy.
+• Inventory management: From MRO to equipment spares, ERP can act as a centralized resource for industrial asset management, data analysis and replenishment strategy.

 • Supply chain: ERP enables visibility and organization for vendor performance tracking and can draw on data from internal and external sources in order to assist with more efficient supply chain planning and management.